Live in Italy without working

 What can I do?

-There is one way to come to Italy that is “under the radar”.
+One way to come to Italy is “under the radar”.

-But it might be the best option for You to come here for a long-term stay.
+But it might be your best option to come here for a long-term stay.

 People love Italy.